 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
 The Company's approach to managing liquidity risk is the utilization of budgets, to attempt to maintain sufficient liquidity in order to meet operational and exploration requirements as well as property acquisition commitments.
 The Company raises capital through equity issues and its ability to do so is dependent on a number of factors including market acceptance, stock price and exploration results.
 The Company is continually investigating financing options.
 The continuing operations of the Company are dependent upon its ability to obtain adequate financing or to commence profitable operations in the future.
-On October 29, 2019, the Company closed a private placement share issuance for aggregate gross proceeds of \$606,000 (Refer to Note 23 - "Subsequent events").
+On October 15, 2020, 2,300,000, warrants, expiring October 20, 2020, were exercised for total proceeds of \$230,000.
+Refer to Note 12 - "Share capital, stock options and warrants" for further details.
 Increases in activity levels, new property acquisitions and any level of exploration on its mineral properties may require additional financing.
 There can be no assurance that the Company will be successful in obtaining financing.
-Refer to Note 1 - "Nature of operations".
+Refer to Note 1 - "Nature of operations and continuance of operations".

-The Company's significant remaining contractual maturities for financial liabilities as at September 30, 2019 and 2018 are as follows:
+The Company's significant remaining contractual maturities for financial liabilities as at September 30, 2020 and 2019 are as follows: